The Focus Of Setitupbetter

 Achieve The Aha Moment!

-It is very important for us to visualize what has just been described; it `will be the key to true overview understanding of the equal temperament intonation process, to fully understand it and to know why nut compensation is separate, and does not interfere, nor should it be confused, with saddle intonation.
+It is very important for us to visualize what has just been described; it will be the key to true overview understanding of the equal temperament intonation process, to fully understand, and to know why nut compensation is separate, and why it does not affect, nor should it be confused, with saddle intonation.

 The pitch of each fretted note is the result of the length from its fret wire to the leading edge of the saddle, the mass of the string, and the tension of the string.
 The tension is, of course, adjusted by you, with the tuning key.
 After saddle compensation, tension is the only variable affecting the pitch of fretted notes (unless you change the string size).